-At $T_r \simeq 38 \,\text{GeV}$ (when the modulus mass is $m{\phi} \simeq \mathcal{O}(10^7) \,\text{GeV}$ ) the effect of the dilution reduces the thermal relic abundance to half of its initial freeze-out value and, at the same time, the non-thermal production generates precisely the other half required to saturate the DM relic density observed by Planck.
-From this point on (decreasing $T_r$ ) the effect of the dilution is bigger and bigger, leaving more space for a non-thermal production.
-In particular, for $T_r \simeq 4 \,\text{GeV}$ the modulus decay has diluted 80% of the previous thermal DM production, and so most of the DM abundance is due to non-thermal production.
+At $T{\rm r} \simeq 38$ GeV (when the modulus mass is $m{\phi} \simeq \mathcal{O}(10^7)$ GeV) the effect of the dilution reduces the thermal relic abundance to half of its initial freeze-out value and, at the same time, the non-thermal production generates precisely the other half required to saturate the DM relic density observed by Planck.
+From this point on (decreasing $T{\rm r}$ ) the effect of the dilution is bigger and bigger, leaving more space for a non-thermal production.
+In particular, for $T{\rm r} \simeq 4$ GeV the modulus decay has diluted 80% of the previous thermal DM production, and so most of the DM abundance is due to non-thermal production.
 From (2.2) and (2.10) it is easy to understand that when the annihilation scenario becomes the dominant effect (for lower temperatures), lighter higgsinos are needed to generate the correct DM relic density.

 However, there are limits on how light these higgsinos can be.
-The first is the LEP bound on direct production of charginos, represented in figure 1 by the grey band, which requires $m{\chi} \gtrsim 100 \text{ GeV}$ .
+The first is the LEP bound on direct production of charginos, represented in Fig. 1 by the grey band, which requires $m{\chi} \gtrsim$ 100 GeV.
 Moreover, for light higgsinos which saturate the DM relic density, indirect detection constraints have an important impact.
-We have analysed this kind of constraints by first computing the thermal averaged cross section of higgsinos with micrOMEGAs [55], and then using the bounds from Fermi-LAT data and the prospects on future experiments like CTA (we have used the limits reported in [39, 56, 57]).
+We have analysed this kind of constraints by first computing the thermal averaged cross section of higgsinos with micrOMEGAs [38], and then using the bounds from Fermi-LAT data and the prospects on future experiments like CTA (we have used the limits reported in [26, 39, 40]).

-The result is shown in figure 1, where we show that the bound coming from Fermi-LAT data on dwarf spheroidal galaxies (Fermi-LAT dSph) sets a lower bound on the higgsino mass of order $m{\chi} \gtrsim 300 \,\text{GeV}$ [38].
-This bound corresponds to $T{\rm r} \simeq 2 \,\text{GeV}$ , which in terms of the modulus mass is $m{\phi} \simeq 2 \times 10^6 \,\text{GeV}$ .
+The result is shown in Fig. 1, where we show that the bound coming from Fermi-LAT data on dwarf spheroidal galaxies (Fermi-LAT dSph) sets a lower bound on the higgsino mass of order $m{\chi} \gtrsim 300 \text{ GeV}$ [25].
+This bound corresponds to $T{\rm r} \simeq 2 \text{ GeV}$ , which in terms of the modulus mass is $m{\phi} \simeq 2 \times 10^6 \text{ GeV}$ .
 Fermi-LAT dSph is the most robust bound given that it does not depend on the DM astrophysical profile and possible astrophysical uncertainties are already taken into account in the limits offered by this collaboration.
-Figure 1 shows also the Fermi-LAT limit due to the non-observation of DM annihilation from the galactic centre (Fermi-LAT GC) [58].
-This bound $(m{\chi} \gtrsim 625 \,\text{GeV})$ is instead very dependent on the actual DM astrophysical profile.
+Fig. 1 shows also the Fermi-LAT limit due to the non-observation of DM annihilation from the galactic centre (Fermi-LAT GC) [41].
+This bound $(m{\chi} \gtrsim 625 \text{ GeV})$ is instead very dependent on the actual DM astrophysical profile.
 In particular, we plot the contracted NFW (NFWc) profile which corresponds to the most cuspy one.
-Due to the problems on sub-halo galactic structures, cuspy profiles seem to become less motivated [59].
+Due to the problems on sub-halo galactic structures, cuspy profiles seem to become less motivated [42].
 Nevertheless, we plot this bound because any other (more cored) profile gives a bound below the Fermi-LAT dSph one.
 Finally, we also show possible bounds coming from future indirect detection experiments like CTA, which again correspond to cuspy DM astrophysical profiles because the cored ones are below the one set by Fermi-LAT data from dwarf spheroidal galaxies.